dt-np/xteam/_docs/rule.md

     - What's the outcome?
 If solved, save the results and code (push on your github).
 If not, what's the alternative method?
     - At the end of the day, write done the action items for tomorrow.

+- Every team member is *strongly encouraged* to

-- By the end of each Tuesday, every team member is **required** to send at least one question regarding to the journal club paper which posted last Friday.
+- By the end of each Tuesday, every team member is **required** to send just ONE question about the journal club paper which posted last Friday to the journal club mailing list, so that everyone can see it.

 - By the end of each Thursday, every team member is **required** to send one slide to summarize his/her weekly progress to the sub-group leaders.